Chair and Professor of Theatre

 Content coming soon.

-Lighting Fundamentals, Intelligent Lighting, Programing, Computer Applications for Entertainment Lighting, Production Design, Theatre Production.
+Lighting Fundamentals, Intelligent Lighting, Programming, Computer Applications for Entertainment Lighting, Production Design, Theatre Production.